Tag Archives: negotiation

 Martin Schweinsberg

-Extreme anchors can be seen as aggressive and may lead to negotiation breakdown, according to INSEAD’s Martin Schweinsberg with Gillian Ku of London Business School, collaborating with Cynthia S. Wang of University of Michigan, and National University of Singapore’s Madan M. Pillutla.
+Extreme anchors are often seen as aggressive and may lead to negotiation breakdown, according to INSEAD’s Martin Schweinsberg with Gillian Ku of London Business School, collaborating with Cynthia S. Wang of University of Michigan, and National University of Singapore’s Madan M. Pillutla.

-Likewise, high-power negotiators said they were offended by extreme anchors.
+Even high-power negotiators said they were offended by extreme offers, and low-power negotiators were more likely to walk away from these negotiations.

 Gilliam Ku